 An option play also has staying power with the ability to ride through Ups and Downs that would force most stock traders out of the position.

-The January option has more than six months for bullish development.
+The January option has ten months for bullish development.
 This option is like being long the stock from $20 with completely limited risk.

 The last time XLF was at $20 was 2016.

 The maximum loss is limited to the $600 or less paid per option contract.